Outline of machines

+The following outline is provided as an overview of and topical guide to machines:

 Machine – mechanical system that provides the useful application of power to achieve movement.
 A machine consists of a power source, or engine, and a mechanism or transmission for the controlled use of this power.
 The combination of force and movement, known as power, is an important characteristic of a machine.